How to Validate Someone’s Feelings (With Sample Statements)

 5. Ask Questions

-Asking questions is one of the best ways to show that you’re listening and that you’re interested in what they have to say.
+Asking questions is one of the best ways to show that you’re listening and interested in what they say.
 It doesn’t necessarily mean interrupting them while they’re talking.
 You can ask questions after they’re done pouring their heart out.

-Questions like “how long have you been dealing with this?” or “is there anything I can do to make you feel better?” are a great start.
-Steer clear of intrusive questions though, especially if you’re not that close.
-It can make people feel like they’re being interrogated and may only cause them to retreat back to their shells.
+Questions like “How long have you been dealing with this?” or “Is there anything I can do to make you feel better?” are a great start.
+However, steer clear of intrusive questions, especially if you’re not that close.
+It can make people feel like they’re being interrogated and may only cause them to retreat to their shells.

 6. Acknowledge the Source of the Emotion

 We all have different life experiences.
 As such, we react differently to similar situations.
-Leftover foods being casually thrown away might not be a big deal to someone who never experienced hunger growing up.
-But it can be a source of irritation for someone who grew up having to constantly worry about their next meal.
+Leftover foods being casually thrown away might not be a big deal to someone who has never experienced hunger growing up.
+But it can be a source of irritation for someone who grew up having to worry about their next meal constantly.

-That’s why you may not always understand why people can get so emotional over things that you consider too trivial.
-This is what you need to remember when listening to someone talking about how they feel.
-You need to acknowledge the source of their emotions instead of judging them right from the get go.
+You may not always understand why people get so emotional over things you consider too trivial.
+You need to remember this when listening to someone talk about their feelings.
+You need to acknowledge the source of their emotions instead of judging them right from the get-go.

 7. Avoid Giving Advice